Altanastor/object-oriented-programming-in-R/chapters/05_Statistical_models.md

 }
 ```

-The tests at the beginning of the constructor allows us to specify the prior as either a normal distribution or a previously fitted `blm` object.
-If we get a prior distribution we probably should also check that this prior is compatible with the actual formula, but I will let you write such a check yourself to try that out.
+The tests at the beginning of the constructor allow us to specify the prior as either a normal distribution or a previously fitted `blm` object.
+If we get a prior distribution, we probably should also check that this prior is compatible with the actual formula, but I will let you write such a check yourself to try that out.

 If we print objects fitted using the `blm` function, they will just be printed as a list, but we can provide our own `print` function by specialising the `print` generic function.
 Here, it is tradition to provide the function call used to specify the model, so that is all I will do for now.